TehmoorG/Finance-Tracker/README.md

-# Stock Portfolio Tracker
+## Live Application

+StockSaver is now live!
+Visit the application [here](https://stocksaver.pythonanywhere.com/login).

-Stock Portfolio Tracker is a web application designed to simulate a stock trading platform.
+StockSaver is a web application designed to simulate a stock trading platform.
 Originating from the finance problem set of CS50x, this project is continuously evolving with regular improvements and feature additions.
+It allows users to create a virtual stock portfolio to simulate the experience of trading stocks.

 ## Features